 Legal Size Limits

-Oysters taken in Mississippi waters must be at least 3 inches from hinge to bill.
+Oysters taken from public reefs in Mississippi waters must be at least 3 inches from hinge to bill.
 At times, however, the MDMR may adjust this limit upon public notice to that effect.

 Legal Catch Limits